sebasGarcia/challenge-collecting-data/README.md

 This data set should contain at least 10.000 input for all Belgium.

+I think, it will be good idea to add a link of "ImmoEliza" and "immoweb" .

 ## Part one
 The script "url file" search for links in a list page showing all of their houses.
 The goal here was to scrape into that dynamic list and take each house's link reference.